Heathkit DX-60B

 Rebuild Completed

 Front View: The top cover came from an HW-16 parts radio.
 It’s in excellent shape.
-I did not paint the top cover and the paint is not Heathkit color BUT it makes the DX-60B look great!!!
 The front panel was gently cleaned with water and Windex.
 There was a small vertical black mark on the right side (no longer visible) I removed it by gently rubbing it with a cotton cloth wet with DeoXit F5 Fader cleaner/lubricant.

 The only 3 changes made during assembly were, I ran an entirely new wiring harness using new wires.
 The original wiring harness was damaged beyond repair, I replaced the 2 wire dual fused power cord with a 3 wire ground power cord and I added a single fuse holder on the inside rear apron with a 3 amp fuse.

 Bottom View: All new wiring.
 99% of the old fixed capacitors and resistors were replaced with new capacitors and resistors.
 Any reused original resistor(s) were checked for tolerance rating.
 New diodes and electrolytic capacitors replaced the original components.
 All new point-to-point wiring and most of the multi-tab terminal strips were replaced with new terminal strips.
 New mounting hardware replaced the old discolored hardware.
-There were 2 problems experienced during initial testing.
-The first problem was a bad solder connection to driver tube V4’s center terminal ground which resulted in the loss of RF from the driver stage V2 to the final amplifier V3.
-The second problem was the loss of key-down GRID meter indication in TUNE.
-The first problem was fixed by reheating and applying additional solder to the driver tube socket center ground post.
-The second problem was fixed by moving one lead of the 1.1mh RF Choke at BOP “B” terminal strip “N” from tab “6” to tab “5”.
-The main AC power cable wiring was changed in order to use a single fuse holder mounted on the inside rear apron.
-This also changed the wiring to the octal socket’s 120VAC pins 5 and 6 provided 120VAC for a T/R relay.
+The main AC power cable wiring was changed in order to insert a single fuse holder mounted on the inside rear apron.

 Rear view: I found a couple of output filters on eBay.
 One had the RCA socket and the other had the SO-239 socket.
 I chose the output filter with the SO-239 socket since most of my coax jumpers have PL-239 plugs.
-I cut a replacement cover for the top of the final amplifier enclosure out of perforated aluminum and mounted it with new #6×1/4″ sheet metal screws.
+I was unable to locate an original final amplifier enclosure cover so I cut a replacement cover out of perforated aluminum and mounted it with new #6×1/4″ sheet metal screws.

 Final testing setup with DX-60B and HG-10 VFO feeding into an MFJ-260C 50-ohm dummy load and a Heathkit HM-102 2KW watt meter produced 50 watts out on 80 thru 15 and 30 watts out on 10.
 This DX-60B operates like a “brand new” DX-60B that has never been put on the air!!!
 That “never been on the air” will soon change.